Flatte/Flatte-Web/README.md

 # Welcome to Flatte
 ![Flatte Logo](https://flatte.maxabab.com/assets/images/logos/flatte%20logo_Header.png "Flatte Logo") BETA

-Client-Side nosql Firebase Realtime Database save management..
+Client-Side nosql Firebase Realtime Database save management.

 ### Attention!
 This is a beta release.
 We have not finished all the tests yet.